gkapfham/pyohio2021-presentation/slides.md

 Python programs?
 - Will types make me a better Python programmer?

+I will answer both of those questions by highlighting how type annotations helped me to recently write some Python functions.

-I had you in mind when I was preparing this talk if you are an adventuresome Python programmer who wants to explore how type annotations --- and their new paradigm for thinking and affiliated software tools --- can improve your development workflow.
+I had you in mind when I was preparing this talk if you are an adventuresome Python programmer who wants to explore how type annotations --- and their new paradigm for thinking and their affiliated software tools --- can improve your development workflow.

 Don't be concerned if you have never used types before or if you found them confusing the last time you tried to add them to your Python program.
-And, if you are an programmer who has used types before, I hope that your adventuresome spirit will convince you to stick around since I'm hopeful will learn something new in the next ten minutes.
+And, if you are an programmer who frequently uses type annotations, I hope that your adventuresome spirit will convince you to stick around since I'm hopeful that you will learn something new in the next ten minutes.

 Okay, let's explore some type annotations in Python programs!